Feeling unsure about continuing your study? Not sure if you’re in the right degree?

 Heavy study load?

-For help to manage your study load or study support, you can speak with a member of the Student Success Team.
+For help to manage your study load or study support, you can speak with a Student Adviser.
+Make an appointment through the Student Hub.

 Visit Student Support for more information about support services and resources.